LeonDong1993/UAI2024-RobustLearning/README.md

 # Results
-We evaluated the generative performance of the robust model (trained through DRSL) against its standard counterparts (trained through MLE) for both MixMG and [NN-GBN][cont_cnet] models.
+We evaluated the generative performance of the robust model (trained through DRSL) against its standard counterparts (trained through MLE) for both Mixture of Multivariate Gaussian (MixMG) and [NN-GBN][cont_cnet] models.

-The average loglikelihoods achieved by DRSL compared against MLE are shown in the following figure (first one is original test set while the other four are adversarial test sets).
+The average loglikelihoods gain achieved by DRSL compared against MLE are shown in the following figure (first one is original test set while the other four are adversarial test sets).

 ![experiment results][result_fig]